 In fact, the advantages of using hard money loans for buying and renovating a property are why a lot of established real estate investors like them.
 But, it can be tough to know how to put your best foot forward when approaching lenders if you’ve never invested in real estate before.
+You also have to know which Chicago lenders are most eager to offer you hard money loans.
 So, I stuck around a little longer to give her, and a few of the other novices, a quick rundown on hard money.
 Then I suggested an easier approach for finding the funds you need.
 Here’s what I said.

 That said, as a new real estate investor, you might encounter more scrutiny from hard money lenders than experienced investors do.
 But, there are a few ways you can prepare yourself when approaching them that might increase the odds of getting your loan approved.

 A Step By Step Guide to Approaching Chicago’s Hard Money Lenders

 When you meet with a savvy hard money lender in Chicago, you need to put your best foot forward.
 This may mean demonstrating your credibility as an investor, showcasing other financial credentials, or teaming up with more experienced investors to prove that you mean business.
 But how should you present all of this information to a local lender?
 By following each of the steps below, you’ll dramatically improve your chances of getting approved for a hard money loan.

 Step 1: Create a Real Estate Investor Credibility Kit

 Lenders don’t always require a real estate investor credibility kit, but if you’ve got one, or can make the time to develop one, it can serve to break the ice with a lender you’ve never worked with before.
 These packages are designed to showcase the details of your investing background, including how many properties you’ve bought and sold, in an effort to secure a loan based, at least in part, on your experience.